COMMUNITY ENGAGEMENT CORE

 Ivy Manalo

 I am a determined and reliable pre-medical student who values time and hard work.
 My passion for medicine has always driven me, and I dream of becoming a surgeon and conducting research to help others.
-Growing up in an underrepresented community has inspired me to work towards providing better care for all.
+Growing up in an under privileged community has inspired me to work towards providing better care for all.
 I am enthusiastic about educating others on disease risks and contributing towards finding cures to eradicate them.
 My ultimate goal is to create a better community where everyone has access to proper health care.